khadelya/yolov5_ATLAS/README.md

-To run the image inside of a container:
+To run the image inside of a container :
 ```bash
 ./run.sh
 ```

 ## Expected results
-In the output_data directory should be the following file :
+In the runs/detect/results_detected_exp directory should be the following file :
 - ANNOTATIONS_GENERATED.json